Tableauexpert/A-Mart/README.md

 **Vision**

-The Sales and Marketing department will be provided with dashboards that refresh every 15 days.
-These dashboards will focus on identifying the top percentage of customers responsible for contributing 50% or more of the total revenue, segmenting customers based on their RFM Scores, show Customer LTV.
+The Sales and Marketing department will receive dynamic dashboards that update every 15 days.
+These dashboards are designed to pinpoint the top-tier customers responsible for contributing 50% or more of the total revenue.
+Furthermore, they provide valuable insights by segmenting customers based on their RFM Scores and showcasing Customer Lifetime Value (LTV).

 **Mockup**
+1. Proactive Customer Engagement:

-1. Notifications are sent to customers for product recommendations in popular product categories based on their RFM Scores.
+Personalized product recommendations in popular categories based on RFM Scores.
+Timely notifications ensure customers discover products tailored to their preferences.

+2. Tailored Savings:
-2. Personalised discounts are offered based on customer Lifetime Value and purchasing pattern
+Precision-based discounts, meticulously calculated from Customer Lifetime Value and purchasing patterns.
+Customers receive exclusive offers that resonate with their shopping history.

 ## 2.Data Collection:
+Our data is currently housed within a robust MySQL database, leveraging the following core tables:

+Customer_t:
+Primary Repository of Customer Information, it contains customer particulars, including names, addresses, emails, occupations, and dates of birth.

+Sales_t:
+Sales Records Database which stores comprehensive sales data, encompassing total orders, revenue metrics, first and last order dates, revenue and orders analyzed by week, day, and time.
+All data is categorized by customer, offering a rich overview of customer transaction history.
+These two tables are intrinsically linked through the unique Customer ID, providing a structured foundation for comprehensive data analysis and customer relationship management.

+ ## <span style="background-color: red;"> 3.Data Preprocessing:</span>

+In this crucial stage, the data undergoes meticulous processing through SQL to detect and rectify any anomalies or discrepancies within the dataset.
+The SQL file utilized for executing these data transformations can be accessed via the following link: